 As of 2023, S.R.
 315 will remain a two-lane road in order to protect the Scenic River and Scenic Byway status.
-Improvements are being studied at Jewett Road and a Hyatts Road.
+Improvements are being studied at the Jewett Road intersection with 315 and at Hyatts Road and 315.

 - 1. Other than the lands previously zoned for Planned Commercial on Manning Parkway at S.R.
-315, no new commercial development is recommended in Sub Area I. - 2.
-Maintain a maximum residential density of one unit per net developable acre, with a standard lot size of 1 acre in the FR-1 zoning district.
+315, no new commercial development is recommended in Sub Area I. - Maintain a maximum residential density of one unit per net developable acre, with a standard lot size of 1 acre in the FR-1 zoning district.
 Consider allowing Conservation Subdivisions at a maximum density of one unit per acre with clustered lots and a minimum of 50% permanent open space. - 3.
-To protect water quality in the Olentangy River, establish a 100-foot streamside buffer and an outer buffer equal to the 100-year floodplain in accordance with the OEPA Olentangy Watershed Permit. - 4.
-Preserve historic structures and natural resources, including ravines in their natural state, woodlands, wetlands, wildlife corridors, streams, and bodies of water.
+To protect water quality in the Olentangy River, establish a 100-foot streamside buffer and an outer buffer equal to the 100-year floodplain in accordance with the OEPA Olentangy Watershed Permit. - Preserve historic structures and natural resources, including ravines in their natural state, woodlands, wetlands, wildlife corridors, streams, and bodies of water.